KartoffelChipss/LifeStealZ/README.md

   requirePermission: false
   # true if this item should be craftable
   craftable: true
-  recipe:
+  recipes:
+    # You can add as many recipes as you want
+    1:
       # Every item represents one slot in the crafting table
       # The first item in a row is the left most item in the crafting table
       # If you want a slot to be blank, use 'AIR' or 'empty'
+      # If you want to use a simple material, use the material name (e.g. "DIAMOND_BLOCK").
+Find all materials here: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html
       # If you want to use other custom item (like hearts) use the custom item name (e.g. "defaultheart")
+      # If you want to use block or item tags, use the tag with a '#' in front (e.g. "#logs" or "#wool")
       rowOne:
         - "GOLD_BLOCK"
         - "GOLD_BLOCK"
         - "GOLD_BLOCK"
       rowTwo:
         - "OBSIDIAN"
         - "NETHER_STAR"
         - "OBSIDIAN"
       rowThree:
         - "DIAMOND_BLOCK"
         - "DIAMOND_BLOCK"
         - "DIAMOND_BLOCK"
+  # If the item should be burnable (Not destroyed by fire, lava, explosions, cactus, etc.)
+  invulnerable: false
+  # If the item should despawn after laying on the ground for 5 minutes
+  despawnable: true
   sound:
     enabled: true
     sound: ENTITY_PLAYER_LEVELUP # Find all sounds here: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Sound.html